uTensor/utensor-helloworld/README.md

 ```

 ### utensor-cli Installation
-Because we are tapping into the latest features in uTensor for this sample project, we will have to install the *utensor-cli* from source.
+Because we are tapping into the latest features in uTensor for this sample project, we will have to install the *utensor-cli* from the source.
 Here's the instruction:
 ```
 git clone https://github.com/uTensor/utensor_cgen.git
 # if you prefer SSH: git@github.com:uTensor/utensor_cgen.git